 If we look around the physical world at land-dwelling animals, generally the smaller ones have features that are quite different from those of the largest ones.
 For example, Komodo dragons don't exactly look like larger copies of a grass lizard.

 In this quiz, we are going to imagine a super-sized lizard that grows larger indefinitely to discover a relationship between weight and bone support in animals.
-This kind of scaling argument is an idealization (because nothing can grow larger indefinitely) but is used in often physics to bring important relationships to the forefront without doing any actual modeling.
+This kind of scaling argument is an idealization (because nothing can grow larger indefinitely) but is used often in physics to bring important relationships to the forefront without doing any actual modeling.

 To simplify the argument, we will assume the scaled-up lizard is just like most movie monsters: the larger version is exactly similar to the smaller versions.
 In other words, the scaling is proportional.
 This makes it simple to relate the monster at different scales.